Moldova faces a tug of war between Russia and the West in two crucial votes

 By Christian Edwards, CNN

-(CNN) — Voters in Moldova will cast their ballots Sunday in two crucial votes, which have been billed as the most consequential in the country’s post-Soviet history.
+(CNN) — Voters in Moldova are casting their ballots Sunday in two crucial votes, which have been billed as the most consequential in the country’s post-Soviet history.
 One is for president, the other a referendum on eventual European Union membership; neither appears safe from pro-Russian meddling.

 Some of those voting have been offered the chance to make a quick buck.
 Ilan Shor, a Moldovan oligarch with links to the Kremlin, has said he’ll pay people for working to elect a Russia-friendly candidate and stop the referendum passing.